Language is power.

 When you give an adult the gift of learning language, that power ripples through the community—uplifting the individual, energizing families, igniting the spirit of a neighborhood.

 That’s what we do at Literacy DuPage, and we want you to join us.
 Become a tutor, or share your time with our cause in some other way.
 It’s sure to be one of the most rewarding endeavors of your life.

 You’re just three steps from a life-changing volunteer opportunity.

 Step 1.
-Register online for a volunteer meet & greet.
+Register online for a volunteer Meet & Greet.
 You can also call our office at 630-942-5210 and ask for Ana.
-She will confirm your registration or schedule a phone interview if you can’t attend a meet & greet.
-During the meet & greet, you’ll learn more about Literacy DuPage and receive a training registration packet.
+She will confirm your registration or schedule a phone Meet & Greet.
+During the Meet & Greet, you’ll learn more about Literacy DuPage and receive a training registration packet.
 We hold these 60-minute sessions regularly.
 Here’s a schedule of upcoming meet & greet sessions:

 Step 2.
 Reserve your spot in our training program by completing and returning your registration packet (including background check form).
 We conduct training regularly and throughout the county, so you can choose the training series that’s most convenient for you.
 The full, 15-hour training program is a time commitment, but this instruction will give you all the tools and information you need to support a learner.
 You’ll be in a cohort of other beginning tutors—just like you.

 Step 3.
 Meet your adult learner.
 Part-way through your training experience, you’ll be matched with a learner, so you can start making a difference right away.
 Plan on two hours per week from that point.

 Beyond tutoring, here are other ways you can get involved with Literacy DuPage:

 - Invite us to meet with your company, organization, club, or place of worship

 - Recruit other volunteers